Budget bill reopens moderate vs. progressive divide for Dems

 But there are differences over how much such a measure should cost and how it should be paid for.

 Democratic Sens.
-Joe Manchin of West Virginia and Kyrsten Sinema of Arizona, who met privately with President Joe Biden on Wednesday, have balked at the $3.5 trillion cost.
+Joe Manchin of West Virginia and Kyrsten Sinema of Arizona, who met privately with President Joe Biden on Wednesday, have balked at the $3.5 trillion price tag.

 House Democrats, meanwhile, have proposed a 26.5% top corporate tax rate to help cover the cost.
 That's less than Biden's 28% target.
 But Manchin has pushed for an even lower corporate rate of 25%.